Dimensions

 76.4m3 2696.4ft3 |

 Approximate dimensions & weight.
 Specification may vary.
-30ft lengths may vary as they are cut down from larger units.
+30ft shipping containers may vary as they are cut down from larger units.

 What Is the Difference Between Internal and External Container Dimensions?